 10:00-11:00 Home Room.
 Location: BIJC, our usual seminar room.
 Socialize with other NEH Summer Scholars and faculty, and discuss pedagogical applications of the prior weekend’s content and this week’s required readings, with Ron Lancaster and Stephanie Wood.
 Two-page proposals due today (outlining your curricular unit).

 11:00-20:00 Guided Excursion to Teotitlán del Valle with Professor Lynn Stephen.
 We will meet the bus at the usual place.
 Teotitlan is famous for its textiles.
-We will learn about natural dye production for textiles, including cultivation, grinding, dying, spinning, from our hosts, Francisco (“Paco”) González Vicente and Petra Vicente.
+We will learn about natural dye production for textiles, including cultivation, grinding, dying, spinning, from our hosts, Francisco (“Paco”) González Vicente and Petra Vicente, his mother.
 Professor Stephen will examine questions of cultural continuity and change over time.
 We will also see obvious links to our ethnobotanical theme from the previous week.
 Please know that you will not be expected to purchase textiles in the Vicente home, but of course you will have the option.
 If you wish to make a small donation to the family for the demonstrations they give us, this would be welcomed.
 We may also get to see the family altar, which is a combination of Christian-Catholic and indigenous traditions.
 Lunch will be on your own in Teotitlán; there are many cafés here.
 During your lunch hour, try to take a look at the local church, built atop a pre-Columbian temple (visible in some of the carved stones in the facade of the church and the foundations visible at the back of the church).
 In the afternoon, we will hope to visit the local bilingual school and hear about the option of having Spanish classes in the U.S. enter into Skype conversations with the students here.
-Richard Hanson will be on hand to show us some slides and explain how this works.
+Richard Hanson and perhaps the local teacher, Zeferino Mendoza, will be on hand to show us some slides and explain how this works.
+Please remember a small tip for the bus driver.

 Tuesday, July 22

 9:00-12:00 Excursion to San Agustín Etla to view the Centro de las Artes San Agustín (el CASA) and the hand-made art paper workshop on the same property.
 El CASA is a massive art museum made from an old textile factory that has been beautifully restored.
 Founding Director of these facilities is the Mexican artist Francisco Toledo.
 El CASA has a rotating art exhibition, so we will find out closer to the start of our Institute what will be on view.
-The paper workshop will tie in with our ethnobotanical focus begun last week.
+Be prepared to pay an admission to El CASA.
+The paper workshop (free, but donations accepted) will tie in with our ethnobotanical focus begun last week.
 While in Etla, we will also hope to connect with Marietta Bernsdorff, who is very involved in a photographic cooperative recently formed in Oaxaca.
+Please remember a small tip for the bus driver.

 13:00-15:00 We will return to Oaxaca for lunch on our own.
 But we would recommend that you try Itanoní, the indigenous or criollo maize cafe with a conscience.
 It is on Calle Belisario Domínguez #513, in the Reforma neighborhood, north of Niños Héroes.
 You could share cabs there and back.